ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 ## Veeam
 {: #v2t-optionalservices-veeam}

-It is possible to decouple your Veeam instance from your vCenter Server with NSX-V instance for reuse with your vCenter Server with NSX-T instance.
+It is possible to decouple your Veeam® instance from your vCenter Server with NSX-V instance for reuse with your vCenter Server with NSX-T instance.
 Configure Veeam to point to the vCenter Server associated with the NSX-T environment.

 You must open a ticket to ask IBM Support to decouple the Veeam server, management subnet, and any associated iSCSI storage from the vCenter Server with NSX-V instance so that these components are not deleted when the NSX-V instance is cancelled.
 {: important}